 - Modify the first line of your Dockerfile from

 Don't hesitate to ask if you want the equivalent GCP procedure!

-This solution implies two thing.
-First you can not use the
+This solution implies two things.
+First, you can not use the

 latest image anymore, which is actually a great thing.
 Indeed, using the

-latest tag can cause bug or downtime if the version changes and your code is not ready for it.
+latest tag can cause bugs or downtime if the version changes and your code is not ready for it.

 Secondly, if you're a Kubernetes user and you've decided to move all the Docker images needed for your cluster, you will have to take care of the upgrade of more images than before and watch for the security issues and patches.